DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 Completely arbitrarily we've done two seconds here.
 Feels like if a bullet has not found a target in two seconds, it likely missed.

 In the next lesson we will go over making a script to track the players and enemies health.

+## On Your Own

+Try to expand the current system to let you shoot on the diagonals.
+Try out creating a vector for the direction of the bullet, figuring out the values, then make a single call to `ShootBullet`.\
+Also try adding a timer that limits how quickly you can shoot.

+*Note*

+* `GetKey` is different from `GetKeyDown`, try looking it up in the manual.
+* Use `Time.deltaTime` to increment the timer.

+After giving this a go you can look at [KeyShooting.cs](./Library/KeyShooting.cs) for an implemantation of these two features.